biomedia-mira/chexploration/README.md

 ![Components of a deep neural networks](assets/network.png "Components of a deep neural networks")

 This repository contains the code for the paper
-> B. Glocker, S. Winzeck. _Algorithmic encoding of protected characteristics and its implications on disparities across subgroups_.
-2021.
-Pre-print; under review.
+> B. Glocker, S. Winzeck. [_Algorithmic encoding of protected characteristics and its implications on disparities across subgroups_](https://arxiv.org/abs/2110.14755).
+2021. under review. arXiv:2110.14755

 ## Dataset